valerio-oliveira/dataops-trail/README.md

 ❯ cd ..
 ```

-> Into the Terraform project directory, initialize Terraform, create the project plan, and run it to provision the infrastructure.
+> Into the "terraform/aws" directory, initialize Terraform, create the project plan, and run it to provision the infrastructure.

 ```shell
 ❯ cd terraform/aws